BiStormLLC/Docker-Ubuntu-Unity-DotNetTools/README.md

 Can't work properly with gnome-terminal, use XTerm to place it.

 Some components of Unity may not work properly with vncserver.

+Twitter: @BiStormLLC for more cool stuff or @babelfeed for support